Your browser is not supported for this experience.We recommend using Chrome, Firefox, Edge, or Safari.

 Out here in Wyoming, Cowboy Character is at the heart of who we are.

-In winter out West, the Cowboy recreates a little differently.
 As you explore our forests and natural landscapes, we ask you to follow the ten core principles of Wyoming’s Cowboy Code of Ethics.
 These principles help protect our search and rescue resources, keep you and others safe, and reduce stress on sensitive wildlife species.

 By adding your name below, you promise to uphold this Cowboy Character every time you recreate in Albany County.